 Wash and soak cauliflower florets in water with turmeric and salt for half an hour.
 Rinse and drain.
 Boil the cauliflower in boiling water with salt for three minutes and drain and keep aside.
 Make a medium thick batter with Maida, corn flour, pepper powder, soy sauce, ginger garlic paste, salt and water.
 Dip the cauliflower (bite size) florets in this batter and deep fry in oil till golden brown.
 Set aside.

 Remove excess oil from the pan, and keep enough oil for sautéing.
-Add the finely chopped garlic, Sauté for 1 minute, add ginger and stir fry for few seconds, add finely chopped green chili and then chopped onion.
+Add the finely chopped garlic, Sauté for 1 minute, add ginger and stir fry for few seconds, add finely chopped green chili and then finely chopped onion and carrot (chop very fine).
 Once the onion becomes pale, add pepper powder and cubed capsicum after.

 Sauté for few seconds and add the soy sauce and Tomato sauce.
 Add water and adjust the salt.
 Add the chopped spring onions and celery (optional).
 Bring to a boil.
 Mix 2 tsp corn flour in ¼ cup of water and mix to the gravy stirring well to thicken the gravy.